recallnet/ceramic-tests/README.md

 The script kills those processes and creates new ones.
 However, if you need you can kill them directly.
 The script should be run anytime a pod in the network restarts.

+If you would like to run a test for the pubsub responder, please use `with-unavailabe-ceramic-node.yaml`.
+This will create a third ceramic node that is unreachable through pubsub.
+This third node triggers the pubsub responder test.

 You can also run these tests against durable infrastructure (e.g. QA):
 ```bash
     cd suite